The Most Pervasive Problem Kin Network Services

 Large Applications

 Different applications require different requirements.
-There are many applications that need an Internet connection such as programs for web development, email and computer games.
+Many applications need an Internet connection such as programs for web development, email and computer games.
 You can increase your bandwidth usage if you have a lot of bandwidth.

 File Sharing